pavlokurochka/data_migration_sfdc/README.md

 ### Column Mapping

 We enter column mapping into [mapping.xlsx](data/mapping.xlsx).
 We get target column list from the tgt reports above.
-Just paste special/ transpose them into `target_field` column.
-Enter mapping information referring to the format provided in the included file.
+Just paste special / transpose them into `target_field` column.
+Enter mapping information in the format provided in the included sample file.

 ![](pictures/mapping.png)